-Staff are available to present to classes and educators on a range of topics related to our collections and online educational resources.
+Staff are available to give presentations to classes and educators on a range of topics related to our collections and online educational resources.

-We are available to present both general and specifically themed archival tours for educators, university staff, and researchers.
+We are available to give both general and themed presentations for educators, university staff, and researchers.
 Examples of past themes include: early printing culture; American labor history; history of catechisms; and Catholic University history.

-Staff are available to offer both general and specifically themed archival tours for educators, university staff, and researchers.
+Staff are available to lead both general and themed tours for educators, university staff, and researchers.

-These sessions can be held live via Zoom or Google Meet, or pre-recorded.
+Tours can be held live via Zoom or Google Meet, or pre-recorded.
 Tours can be fully virtual or hybrid (i.e., with some members of the tour in-person and others remote).
 Live tours will not be recorded or shared without the permission of the educator.

 Please contact Maria Mazzenga at 202-319-5065 or Mazzenga@cua.edu to discuss presentation possibilities or to schedule a tour.

-We do provide photoduplication services for remote researchers, but do have a limit of 5 folder requests per month per researcher.
-These requests will be completed in the order received, and may take up to two weeks to complete.
+We are happy to provide photoduplication services for remote researchers.
+However, we limit such services to 5 folder requests per 3-month period per researcher.
+These requests will be completed in the order received, and may take up to two (2) weeks to complete.